 You will learn to create the illusion of realism and three dimensionality, and develop your observational skills.

-It is considerably less expensive to do the Distance Learning Course, than attending classes or workshops.
+It is considerably less expensive to do the Online course, than attending classes or workshops.
 You receive one-on-one tuition and a detailed critique with suggestions for each assignment.
-The course cost is $595 within Australia, and slightly more expensive for overseas.
+The course cost is AUD $395.

 Do I need a computer?
 Are the lessons done online?